 Sometimes, a lull in business can be provide you with the golden opportunity to research your ideal clients and prepare a marketing plan.
 Think of this slowdown as the breath you take before setting your business up for its next stage of growth.
 The following tactics can be incorporated into your marketing plan to promote your business, bolster your reputation, and help you reach a larger audience.
 This takes time, but with PPA's resources and community of supportive professionals, it's completely doable.

-Ninety-seven percent of consumers search online for local businesses, and 78% of location-based mobile searches result in an offline purchase.
+Ninety-seven percent of consumers search online for local businesses, and seventy eight percent of location-based mobile searches result in an offline purchase.
 To be discovered by more potential clients, you need to optimize your website for local SEO.

 New parents will likely compare a few photographers online before getting in touch.
 Your website is your online storefront, so make sure it projects a professional image and showcases your best work.